jonathanpepinmoore/jonathanpepinmoore/README.md

 <h2>Founder at Sphinx Logic</h2>
 <p>October 2009 - Present (16 Years)</p>
 <p>Made $48 billion in M&A shareholder equity waiting on a equity to cash IPO.
 Have a 2011 return for $1 million in intangibles for real estate with IRS transcript, applying for tax except status my website is www.sphinxlogic.net paid for 10 years.
 With Startup Tenure.
 I use OSF 1.0 and the Open Group's Single UNIX Specification for my own UNIX Implimentation.
-Calling Merril Lynch after I'm done with therapy for royal and soulmate opression since 2001 to change my 1099-DIV to a 1099-NEC. </p>
+Calling Merril Lynch.
+I invested $10K cash upfront investment in a Natiuonwide mutual fund to earn a 2% daily return. </p>

 <H2>Stock Portfiolio</H2>
 <p>13,750 Shares of Ford Motor Co.</p>